trdkhardani/24001200-km7-thp-banking-system-ch5/README.md

 Note that this command will clear the database.
 If you familiar with Laravel, it is similar to `php artisan migrate:fresh --seed` command.

 ## Available Endpoints
 See the Swagger documentation in `http://localhost:3000/docs`.
 You may adjust the base URL according to your own host and port configuration.
+Keep in mind that you need to [**install all the required dependencies**](#installing-dependencies) before accessing this app's Swagger docs.

-For each POST method request bodies, see the validation rules [here](https://github.com/trdkhardani/24001184-km7-thp-banking-system-ch5/tree/main/validation).
+For each POST method request bodies, here are the validation rules:

+1. POST /api/v1/users
+   - name: string, required
+   - email: string, email, required, unique
+   - password: string, minimum 6 characters long, required
+   - identity_type: string, either ID_CARD or PASSPORT, required
+   - identity_number: string, required
+   - address: string, required
+2. POST /api/v1/accounts
+   - user_id: number, positive, required
+   - bank_name: string, required
+   - bank_account_number: string, minimum 10 characters long, required, unique
+   - balance: number, positive
+3. POST /api/v1/transactions
+   - source_account_id: number, positive, required
+   - destination_account_id: number, positive, required
+   - amount: number, positive, required

 ## Testing the App
 To run the test, use this command: